Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models

+In evaluating logical consistency, we focus on whether the function $F$ adheres to the following key properties over the item set $X$: \textit{1) transitivity}, \textit{2) commutativity}, and \textit{3) negation invariance}, as demonstrated in Figure~\ref{fig:main}.
 Transitivity ensures that the LLM's predictions and judgements are internally coherent and do not suffer from logical contradictions within a given context.
 Commutativity tests whether the model’s decisions are invariant to the order in which items are compared.
-The model should produce consistent judgments regardless of whether the pair $(x_i, x_j)$ or $(x_j, x_i)$ is presented first.
-The negation invariance checks whether the model maintains consistency when dealing with relational negations.
-Inconsistencies here would indicate a failure to correctly understand and apply the complementary nature of relations.
-By systematically applying these tests, we are able to assess the extent to which the model’s outputs conform to logically consistent behavior, providing a quantitative proxy measure of its decision reliability.
+The negation invariance checks whether the model maintains consistent understanding when dealing with relational negations.
+By systematically applying these tests, we are able to assess the extent to which the model’s judgments conform to logically consistent behavior, providing a quantitative proxy measure of its decision reliability.